open-telemetry/opentelemetry-specification/specification/compatibility/opencensus.md

 | `http.url`         | `http.url`         |                      |
 | `http.path`        | `http.target`      | key-name change only |
 | `http.route`       | N/A                | Pass through ok      |

-## Metrics / Stats

-Metric compatibility with OpenCensus remains unspecified as the OpenTelemetry metrics specification solidifies for GA.
-Once GA on metrics is declared, this section will be filled out.

-> Philosophically, this should follow the same principles as Trace.
-> Specifically: Metric names/attributes should be converted to OTel semantic
-> conventions, All API surface area should map to the closest relevant OTel
-> API and no SDK usage of OpenCensus will be compatible.